 Field-hunting tip

-Look in low-grade metamorphic rocks, particularly in manganese-rich schists and phyllites country — that is the host setting where carpholite typically forms.
+Look in low-grade metamorphic rocks, particularly in manganese-rich schists and phyllites country, the host setting where carpholite typically forms.
 If you start seeing quartz, chlorite, pyrite in float, you are in the right ground.
 Field specimens usually show a fibrous, radiating, or acicular aggregates habit, so train your eye for that shape before scanning the outcrop.